World Literature Today: Nobel Prize connection

 Since the founding of World Literature Today, the magazine's editors have encouraged debate about the annual presentation of the Nobel Prize in Literature.
-In 1940, the publication hosted a "Super-Nobel" election in which contributors and other specialists were invited to choose the writer they felt had offered the most significant contribution to world literature in the first third of the twentieth century, regardless of whether that writer had won the Nobel Prize.
+In 1940, the publication hosted a "Super-Nobel" election in which contributors and other specialists were invited to choose the writer they felt had offered the most significant contribution to world literature in the first third of the 20th century, regardless of whether that writer had won the Nobel Prize.
 The award went to Thomas Mann, who won the Nobel Prize in 1929 and was a frequent contributor to World Literature Today.

 In 1948, WLT founding editor Roy Temple House was nominated for the Nobel Peace Prize.
-When the South Central Modern Language Association held its annual meeting in Norman, Oklahoma in October that year, the association formally endorsed Professor House for the prize.
+When the South Central Modern Language Association held its annual meeting in Norman, Oklahoma, in October that year, the association formally endorsed Professor House for the prize.